 If you want to further organize your rubber stamps into smaller categories or types, this 4×6″ photo cases storage container would be a great option!
 Each photo case is only 1.23″ tall, so you can still store your rubber stamps in a single layer without any wasted space.

-Depending on what you use your stamps for and how many you have, you may like to store them openly on narrow floating shelves, like these 24 Inch distressed brown floating shelves or even something like this set of U-shaped floating shelves.
+Depending on what you use your stamps for and how many you have, you may like to store them openly on narrow floating shelves, like these 24-inch floating shelves or even something like this set of U-shaped floating shelves.
 I personally don’t use my stamps regularly enough to warrant the need for open storage (and I wouldn’t be a huge fan when it came to dusting my craft room).
 But I think a rubber stamp display could be really cute in the right craft room!

 If you already have some bins or drawers in your craft room and just need to find a way to organize your rubber stamps within them, you might find these clear plastic drawer organizers useful.
 They come in a variety of sizes and they’re stackable.